brootaylor/brootaylor-v3/src/_content/pages/about.md

 bodyClass: "about"

-date: 2024-08-09T14:19:27.631Z
+date: 2024-08-19T23:13:27.631Z
 ---

 <img src="/assets/images/pages/about/broo_profile_about_bw.jpg" alt="Profile headshot of myself, Bruce Taylor." width="800" height="1000" class="img-normal | img-right | profile | shadow" loading="lazy" decoding="async">

 ## The work I do

-I morph between being called either a **Frontend Web Developer**, **Frontend Engineer**, **UI Engineer** or **Design Engineer** these days.
-Oh how I miss calling myself a *Web Designer & Developer*.
-Maybe I'm just showing how long I've worked in the world of the web, but that still makes sense to me.
+Nowadays I'm referred to as either a **Frontend Web Developer**, **Frontend Engineer**, **UI Engineer** or **Design Engineer**.
+Maybe I'm just showing how long I've worked in the world of the web, but I miss just being called  a *Web Designer & Developer*.
+That still makes sense to me.

 I specialise in the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/){rel=external}" &mdash; the somewhat broad and *fuzzy* intersection between design and back-end engineering.
 From time to time, you'll also find me tinkering around in the “*back-of-the-front-end*”.